abouyamourn/abouyamourn.github.io/_pages/about.md

-I'm a methodologist interested in causal inference, machine learning, and selective inference.
+Welcome!
+I'm currently a Postdoctoral Research Associate in Politics, Statistics and Machine Learning at Princeton University, where I am working with Arthur Spirling.

-In September, I'm joining Princeton as a Postdoc in Politics, Statistics and Machine Learning working with Arthur Spirling.
-I'm currently a PhD candidate at UC Berkeley.
+I'm broadly interested in using optimization tools to design efficient experiments, and in understanding the social implications of AI tools.

-I'm advised by Thad Dunning, and my dissertation committee members are Kirk Bansak, Erin Hartman, Avi Feller, and Peng Ding.
+I completed my PhD at UC Berkeley, where I was advised by Thad Dunning, with Kirk Bansak, Erin Hartman, Avi Feller, and Peng Ding on my dissertation committee.

 I'm British and Moroccan, and a lifelong chorister.